IRS Forms

 BSO Setup, Sign‑in, And Submission Steps

 Recent sign-in changes matter.
 To access employer services in BSO, you now sign in with Login.gov or ID.me credentials, not an old SSA username.
+First-time registration can take several days because of identity verification, so set up your account well before late January rather than on deadline week.
 After you register and log in, you can file W‑2s online, upload EFW2 files, run AccuWage tests, and download confirmations.

 Here is a clean, repeatable process you can use every year: